-I’m not usually in the habit of exulting rock stars in the blogosphere, but I’m making a rare exception in your case.
+I’m not usually in the habit of exulting stars in the blogosphere, but I’m making an exception in your case.
 I want you to know how much you mean to me.

 When I listen to your music I’m all sighs and sounds and undulating angles.
 I am joyful.
 I feel life in the simplest way imaginable.
-I am pulsing with harmonies, riffs and life-affirming lyrics.
-I don’t care about the quest for perfection in an imperfect world that often leaves me alienated.
-I hear your clarion call to rock and I’m a believer once again.
+I am pulsing with riffs, harmonies and life-affirming lyrics.
+I don’t care about the quest for perfection in an imperfect world that often leaves me cold.
+I hear your clarion call to rock and it all makes sense.

-Your story is, of course, part of why I love and respect you so much.
-It is difficult to reflect on your contribution to music without feeling inspired by the hardships and tragedies you have surmounted against all odds, chances and common sense.
+Your story is, of course, part of why I love and respect you.
+It is hard to reflect on your contribution to music without feeling inspired by the hardships and tragedies you have surmounted against all odds and chances.
 I can’t think of any other rock band that has sprung up from the ashes, like a phoenix from the flame, to triumph over the bloodiest of bludgeonings in quite the way you have.

-Joe Elliott, the key to any real greatness soars beyond the muted greys of talent and tenacity, even attitude.
-You have all that in goliath spades.
-But you also have a rare generosity of spirit, and that lifts you far above anyone else.
+Joe Elliott, the key to any real greatness soars beyond the muted greys of talent.
+You have that in goliath spades.
+But you also have a rare integrity, and that lifts you above anyone else.

 Rick Savage, Phil Collen, Vivian Campbell, you rock my socks off.
 You are beyond premier league – you are über-league.
 How does it feel to bring so much happiness to the world?